oh2mp/esp32_smart_rv/MOPEKA.md

 If you don't know the right value for centimeters for full container, check a full container with Mopeka's official mobile app.
 Round that value to integer like 35 on the example image.

+You can choose the unit here which is used on the display.
+Centimeters, kilograms or per cent.

 ![Mopeka sensors config](s/mopeka_config.jpg)